btorch/ibge-lookup/Readme.txt

 The DBNAME file is optional.
 If you do not give a path/name it will create one called ibge.db within your current directory.
 If the file already exists the script will only create the tables if they don't already exist.
-It will also not add repeated entries (at least it shouldn't) since we are using INSERT OR REPLACE.
+It will also not add repeated entries since we are using INSERT OR REPLACE and also have UNIQUE constraints.

 $ python3.9 ibge-lookup.py --help
 usage: ibge-lookup.py [-h] --urlfile URLFILE --cnaefile CNAEFILE [--dbname DBNAME]